Thanksgiving Tournament Rules

 f.
 The team that scores the most goals during the shootout will be the winner of the game.

 g.
-If the shootout ends in a tie, each team will designate one new player (replacing one of the original 3 shooters) and the shootout process will be repeated until a winner is determined.
+If the shootout ends in a tie after the first three rounds, each team will designate one new player (replacing one of the original 3 shooters) and the shootout process will be repeated until a winner is determined.

 h.
 Teams may change their goalie (with the exception of an injury situation) only after a completed shootout round (3 shooters from each team).